-OTHER PAPERS, TECHNICAL REPORTS, ETC.: none

-GRADUATES (Names of students graduating with MS or PhD degrees during FY 2009; Titles of their Thesis or Dissertation): none completed during FY 2009

-AWARDS (List awards given to JIMAR employees or to the project itself during the period):

-PUBLICATION COUNT (Total count of publications for the reporting period and categorized by NOAA lead author and Institute (or subgrantee) lead author and whether it was peer-reviewed or non peer-reviewed (not including presentations):
+- OTHER PAPERS, TECHNICAL REPORTS, ETC.: none - GRADUATES (Names of students graduating with MS or PhD degrees during FY 2009; Titles of their Thesis or Dissertation): Mary Hunsicker, Ph.D.
+November 2010, University of Washington.
+"The role of squid within food webs, fisheries, and the environment" - AWARDS (List awards given to JIMAR employees or to the project itself during the period): - PUBLICATION COUNT (Total count of publications for the reporting period and categorized by NOAA lead author and Institute (or subgrantee) lead author and whether it was peer-reviewed or non peer-reviewed (not including presentations):